feathersjs/hooks/readme.md

   }
 }

-// To add hooks at the class level we need to use the prototype object hooks(HelloSayer.prototype, [ async (context, next) => {
+// Add global hooks to the class using its prototype hooks(HelloSayer.prototype, [ async (context, next) => {
     console.log('Hook on HelloSayer');